partho5/partho5/README.md

 # Google Drive Merge

-A web application that virtually merges multiple Gmail accounts into one, providing a seamless user experience.
+A web application that virtually merges multiple google drive accounts into one, providing a seamless user experience.

 ### Overview